roblabs/xyz-raster-sources/readme.md

 ## Raster Tiles

-A collection of `xyz` raster tiles for use in maps built for QGIS and Mapbox Styles.
+A collection of `xyz` raster tiles for use in maps built for mobile devices, QGIS and Mapbox Styles.
 This repo gives sample URLs to various raster `xyz` sources (Some free with attribution, some available with a token key).

+Created by [RobLabs.com](https://roblabs.com) in Summer 2020 for use in production of our [#mapsForNonProfits](twitter.com/hashtag/mapsForNonProfits).

 | Service Name | `xyz` <br> and Usage Notes |